lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 		- using command `docker pull gcr.io/cloud-lifesciences/samtools:latest`

 ### SaaS - run via services

+These are cloud service endpoints, compute services which are pre-configured for various scenarios (batch, machine learning, etc...).
+Like VMs these servcies are billed by the invocation or by the time interval (minutes or seconds).

 - **Colabs Notebook** - run as Jupyter Notebook on pre-optimized GCE VM instance
 	- example link (from 2014) - [link](https://colab.research.google.com/github/BenLangmead/comp-genomics-class/blob/master/notebooks/SAM.ipynb)